 - What energy rebates are available right now

-- How to get home energy efficiency upgrades at no upfront cost
+- How to get home energy-efficiency upgrades

-Here are the key parts of the new law that apply to home energy upgrades and home electrification.
+Here are the key parts of the new law that apply to home-energy upgrades and home electrification.

 - Homeowners can receive a few-hundred-dollar tax credit for heat pumps and weatherization projects that are installed in the 2022 tax year.